celo-org/docs/blog/02-17-2023-Reading-on-chain-data-with-celo/Reading-on-chain-data-with-celo.md

 ---
 title: How to listen to smart contract On-Chain events with Celo
-description: This tutorial teaches it's readers about reading celo on-chain event
+description: This tutorial teaches its readers about reading celo on-chain event
 authors:
   - name: Mayowa Julius Ogungbola
     title: Software Engineer, Technical writer @Celo Foundation